ClimateCompatibleGrowth/GeoH2/README.md

 This repository uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to automate its workflow (for a gentle introduction to Snakemake, see [Getting Started with Snakemake](https://carpentries-incubator.github.io/workflows-snakemake/) on The Carpentries Incubator).

 ## Wildcards
 Wildcards specify the data used in the workflow.
-This workflow uses two wildcards: `country` (an ISO standard 2 letter abbreviation) and `weather_year` (a 4-digit year between 1940 and 2023 included in the ERA5 dataset).
+This workflow uses two wildcards: `country` (an ISO standard 2-letter abbreviation) and `weather_year` (a 4-digit year between 1940 and 2023 included in the ERA5 dataset).

 ## Config file

 High-level workflow settings are controlled in the config file: `config.yaml`.

 Multiple wildcard values are specified in the `scenario` section.
-These can be changed to match the `country` and `weather_year` you want.
+These can be changed to match the `country` and `weather_year` you are analysing.

 Renewable generators considered for hydrogen plant construction are included in the `generators` section.

 In the `transport` section, `pipeline_construction` and `road_construction` can be switched from `True` to `False`, as needed.

- **Note:** `weather_year` can be a list of multiple years, depending on how many years you are analysing.
+ **Note:** `country` and `weather_year` can be a list of more than one, depending on how many countries and years you are analysing.

 ## Rules